brnt-toast/react-frontend/README.md

 # React Front End : Simplest UI with React and BootStrap
+## 7 Easy Steps
 ## Goals:
-The goal was simple :
-1. In two hours demostrate how a UI **can easily** be built with simple tools
+1. Demostrate of the fundamentals of React
+    * index.js
+    * App.js
+    * `components` folder
+    * importing components
+        * using the same component multiple times
+    * exporting functions

+2. In two hours show team members by demostration how quick and easy it is to get up and running with react and boot strap :
     * React
     * Bootstrap

-2. What the goal was not :
+3. What the goal was not :
     * have a fully functioning app
     * have a good looking app

-3. Cobble together component parts in demostration

-## Available Scripts
+## Create-React-App : Available Scripts

 In the project directory, you can run: